godot-rust/book/src/recipes/custom-resources.md

 It is important that similar to defining custom resources in GDScript, marking this class as a "tool class" is required to be usable within the editor.

 The above resource does not export any variables.
-While not all `Resource`s will require exported variables, most do.
+While not all resources require exported variables, most do.

 The systems for registering functions, properties, and more are described in detail in the [Registering Rust symbols][register] section.